-In this course, we will examine and write about how race and citizenship play important roles in everyday American life.
-With many recent tragic events highlighting the disconnect between our nation's noble democratic ideals of equality and fairness and the lived experience of many of our citizens and residents, especially those who are poor and people of color, and at the close of the second and final term of our first Black president, race remains a topic that concerns, interests, frustrates, and even confuses many people in this country.
-Yet it is exceptionally hard for most Americans to talk about race: openly addressing issues involving race and deepening our understanding of racial inequality, its causes, and consequences makes many people feel personally uncomfortable or threatened and potentially vulnerable to accusations of racism or prejudice.
-People often feel anger, pain, resentment, guilt, shame, blame, confusion, or denial while thinking about issues of racial inequality, which only contributes to the silence and exaggerates the awkwardness of our attempts to talk about it.
+In this course, we will examine and write about race and citizenship in American life.
+Many recent tragic events highlight the disconnect between our nation's noble democratic ideals of equality and fairness and the lived experience of many of our citizens and residents, especially those who are poor and people of color.
+In the first year of a Trump Presidency coming at the close of the second term of our first Black president, race remains a topic that concerns, interests, frustrates, and even confuses many people in this country.
+Over one hundred and fifty years after the end of the Civil War and more than fifty years since the Civil Rights Movement, it is still exceptionally challenging for most Americans to talk about race: openly addressing issues involving race and deepening our understanding of racial inequality, its causes, and consequences makes many (white) people feel personally uncomfortable or threatened and potentially vulnerable to accusations of racism or prejudice.
+People of all colors feel anger, pain, resentment, guilt, shame, blame, confusion, or denial while thinking about issues of racial inequality, which only contributes to the silence and exaggerates the awkwardness of our attempts to talk about it.

-The enduring legacies of past and present wrongs complicate how we each feel about who should be considered responsible or to blame, who has benefitted (and continues to), and what can and should be done to repair and rectify the inequalities, injustices, mutual mistrust, and continued pain and suffering due to persisting systemic racism, unconscious bias, and personal prejudices.
+The enduring legacies of past and present wrongs complicate how we each feel about who should be considered responsible or to blame, who has benefitted (and continues to), and what can and should be done to repair and rectify the inequalities, injustices, mutual mistrust, and continued pain and suffering Americans experience due to persisting systemic racism, unconscious bias, and personal prejudices.
 We will need to be gentle, kind, and respectful to each other as we examine these sensitive issues, but we will also need to push beyond our comfort zones to achieve new insights.
 It is okay to feel uncomfortable as we navigate these conversations; that discomfort and uncertainty is an expected and important part of learning and challenging ourselves in new ways that will ultimately foster deeper compassion, awareness, and understandings of complex experiences regarding race, diversity, effects of social inequality, and mass incarceration.
+Taking risks can lead us all to valuable new insights, perspectives, and relationships, so I encourage you to be brave and participate as thoughtfully as possible.

-While individual acts of hateful racism and violent, explicit bias have greatly diminished when compared to earlier eras in history, and important legal victories have been secured, unfortunately structural and systemic inequalities and barriers remain integral to our stratified American political, economic, criminal justice, law enforcement, education, housing, and employment experiences and opportunities.
-In the absence of substantive, critical, and honest inquiry into and exploration of race and how it functions in our society, (in institutions, communities, families, and our personal lives), for many people, implicit biases have only intensified as they have been pushed further from our conscious attention and scrutiny.
-The experience and complexity of intersectional identities further complicates identifying the sources of various inequalities and biases in our society, as well as making it challenging to address those inequalities and biases effectively.
+While individual acts of hateful racism and violent, explicit bias have greatly diminished when compared to earlier eras in history, and important legal victories have been secured, systemic inequalities remain integral to our segregated American political, economic, criminal justice, law enforcement, education, housing, and employment experiences and opportunities.
+And a backlash of racist hate is on the rise, as evidenced from the recent white supremacist rallies in Charlottesville and elsewhere.
+In the absence of substantive, critical, and honest inquiry into and exploration of race and how it functions in our society (in institutions, communities, families, and our personal lives), implicit biases have only intensified as they have been pushed further from our conscious attention and scrutiny.
 These lingering biases routinely lead to unfair and discriminatory treatment, simultaneously impeding personal achievements and preventing us all from living in and contributing to a society that values and respects its diverse members.
 Analyzing persistent racial and social inequality, unconscious biases, conscious prejudices, micro-aggressions, and unexamined power dynamics together using critical academic, rhetorical, and intellectual inquiry can allow us to begin to know how to intervene positively in our daily personal and institutional lives.